As a Moments subpage, all spoilers are unmarked as per policy. You Have Been Warned.

 - What makes it worse is that Scott just runs away.

 The TV series:

-Sheriff Stilinski: Because I don't know.
-Maybe I just don't want to feel any worse by having to yell at my boy.
+Sheriff Stilinski: I don't know.
+Maybe I just don't want to feel any worse than I already do by having to yell at my son.

-Scott, Stiles, Jackson, and Allison fall under a hallucinogenic spell, preying on their worst issues.
-While Scott's issues (the loss of Allison) is the lightest, Allison fears she'll become just like her father, aunt, and grandfather, Stiles think his father blames him for his mother's death resulting in a vision of his dad stumbling into the party drunk and telling Stiles how much of a burden he is before throwing the liquor bottle at him.
+- Scott, Stiles, Jackson, and Allison fall under a hallucinogenic spell, preying on their worst issues.
+While Scott's issues (the loss of Allison) is the lightest, Allison fears she'll become just like her father, aunt, and grandfather.
+Stiles thinks his father blames him for his mother's death resulting in a vision of his dad stumbling into the party drunk and telling Stiles how much of a burden he is before throwing the liquor bottle at him.
 Agent McCall later heavily insinuates that Stiles's father used to have quite the drinking problem around the time Stiles's mother died.
 Jackson fears that he has no real identity because he doesn't know who his birth parents were.

 "I'll tell them that you suffered from depression.
 Even though, in the last twenty years, I've never once seen you depressed..."